-- 5.2 Course Release All agreements regarding course releases must be in writing and placed in the employee file, and must be signed by the Program Director. - 5.2.1.
-Grants & Fellowships Career NTTF may receive Course Release(s) if the faculty member is supported by a grant or fellowship and, in the judgment of the Program Director, the release(s) do not unduly compromise the ability to fulfill the curricular, research, and service needs of the Program.
+- 5.2.
+Course Release: All agreements regarding course releases must be in writing and placed in the employee file, and must be signed by the department head. - 5.2.1.
+Grants & Fellowships: Career NTTF may receive Course Release(s) if the faculty member is supported by a grant or fellowship and, in the judgment of the department head, the release(s) do not unduly compromise the ability to fulfill the curricular, research, and service needs of the Department.
 In order to qualify, the grant or fellowship must provide sufficient funds to cover the faculty member's salary and associated OPE for the course(s) being released. - 5.2.2.
-Teaching & Service Where circumstances warrant, Course Releases may be granted in direct proportion to either teaching or service assignment taken on in other departments or units.
-In such cases, the release will be made in direct proportion to the extra-departmental teaching or service assignments undertaken by a faculty member.
-For example, a faculty member may receive a course reduction of one 0.30 FTE class for performing one term of 0.30 FTE service for another department or unit.
-The decision of whether or not to grant such releases is at the discretion of the Program Director.
+Teaching & Service: Where circumstances warrant, Course Releases may be granted in direct proportion to either teaching or service assignments taken on other departments or units.
+In such cases, the release will be made in direct proportion to the extradepartmental teaching or service assignments undertaken by a faculty member.
+I.e., a faculty member may receive a course reduction of one 0.30 FTE class for performing one term of 0.30 FTE service for another department or unit.
+The decision of whether or not to grant such releases is at the discretion of the department head.